SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 1. Access to data files on remote (HTTP) server.

-2. Data Available from the cache it the internet connection is not here and file is present in the cache.
+2. Data Available from the cache if the internet connection is not here and the file is present in the cache.

 3. Provide a version control system of remote data so that one version of SunPy always gives the same answer.